 Change with Vinegar Solution

-A diluted vinegar solution helps brighten up white color powder affected areas.
+A diluted vinegar solution helps brighten up white color powder-affected areas.
 The mixture is one part of vinegar to two parts water, lightly dabbed onto the affected areas, then rinsed.
 This may help restore some of its original vibrancy.

 Is It Worth Using Expensive Shoes for the Color Run?

-For instance, while most people love showing up to the Color Run in best gear, it is best not to wear your prized running shoes.
+For instance, while most people love showing up to the Color Run in the best gear, it is best not to wear your prized running shoes.
 There is a high chance that they will permanently end up colored, and even with heavy cleaning, some colors might stick.
-For those who really want to have spotless shoes, they could wear older or cheaper shoes.
+For those who want to have spotless shoes, they could wear older or cheaper shoes.

 Final Thoughts on the Protection of Your Shoes for Color Run